Banking & Financial Support Services

 The following table lists how many banking and financial support services graduations there were in 2019-2020 for each degree level.

 What Banking & Financial Support Services Majors Need to Know

-In an O*NET survey, banking and financial support services majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to banking and financial support services and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Banking and Financial Support Services Majors

 Banking and Financial Support Services majors often go into careers in which the following knowledge areas are important:

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.